coryking/mcp-alchemy/README.md

 ### Tools

+All tools accept a `database` parameter to specify which configured database to query.

 - **all_table_names**

-  - Return all table names in the database
+  - Return all table names in the specified database
-  - No input required
+  - Input: `database` (string): Database to query
   - Returns comma-separated list of tables

   ```